Moonstar Buffet Review, Daly City

 Moonstar’s selection of food varies each night but usually includes: Many Chinese hot dishes, custom made noodle soups, skewers of meat and seafood, roast beef, calamari, grilled yams, mushrooms on skewers, spare ribs, eggplant, several kinds of sashimi and sushi, crab legs, shrimp, mussels, lots of salads, several Chinese soups, chocolate fountain, cotton candy, many kinds of ice cream, tons of other desserts.
-In 2013, they added cooked to order crepes.
 Unlimited soda, tea, coffee, and coffee drinks.

 Our favorite items include:

 Roast Duck – Some of the best around.
 Decent Roast Pork with crispy skin too.
 Very surprising.

 Grilled items, most on a stick!
 Pork Skewer – Another surprisingly delicious item with lots of flavor.
 Be sure to return to this area as the selection changes.
 We have encountered pork ribs, sausage, chicken wings, corn on the cob, pork skewers, stuffed tomatoes, quail, really good baked yams, potato skins with bacon, Filipino longiso sausage and grilled mackerel.

 Baked oysters with cheese, Taro Scallops, marginal garlic bread, and Indian fried bread were added on our last visit.

 A cooked to order thin ribeye steak, salmon or tilipia was added in 2013.
 Decent quality.

 Sashimi – Not tier one quality, but decent raw fish.
 A hungry guy can do some major damage here.
 You’ll find tilipia, albacore, tuna, and Salmon sashimi.
 They also have 10 kinds of sushi rolls, and tempura shrimp.